sam1penny/countdown-to-events/README.md

 # countdown-to-events
- Anki add-on that provides a countdown to upcoming events
+ Anki add-on that provides a countdown to upcoming events.